 As part of every design, each element is written out in calligraphy by hand for the two of you, and then scanned in for the production of your wedding invitations.

 These designs aren’t trendy.
 They’re purposefully classic, elegant wedding invitations that you’ll still love when you show them to your grandchildren.
 Be proud of them today – and treasure them for years to come.

 Each main invitation is paired with a response card in the same style.
-Samples of my calligraphy styles are included below, but you may also see other examples of them HERE.

 The Paper Colors

 You have your choice between a bright white paper and a soft cream paper.

 Your ink color will be the color of your wedding invitation design throughout all elements.
 The options have all been carefully selected to be classic and elegant, to highlight your day’s overall aesthetic.
 If you choose digital or letterpress printing, the colors are matte; if you choose foil stamping, the colors are metallic.